Recent Blog Articles

-There are two types of herpes, HSV-1 and HSV-2.
-Generally speaking, HSV-1 is responsible for those annoying cold sores (skin ulcers) that can pop up during times of stress or lack of sleep.
-HSV-2 usually causes genital sores.
+There are two main types of herpes simplex virus (HSV) infections, HSV-1 and HSV-2.
+Generally speaking, HSV-1 is responsible for those annoying cold sores that can pop up during times of stress or lack of sleep.
+Genital sores are usually caused by HSV-2.
 Many people don’t realize that HSV-1 can cause genital ulcers as well, though these tend to be less severe and less likely to recur.

-It can take as little as a few days and up to a week after a person has been exposed before any symptoms appear.
-First, there will be redness and tingling, followed by painful bumps that progress to fluid-filled “blisters.”
-Eventually these burst to form ulcers which then crust over, healing over several weeks.
-HSV-2 infections can be more severe, causing terrible pain, as well as flu-like symptoms, and even inflammation of the membrane that covers the brain (meningitis).
+It can take as little as a few days and up to a week after a person has been exposed before any herpes symptoms appear.
+First, there will be redness and tingling, followed by small painful bumps that progress to fluid-filled "blisters."
+Eventually, these burst to form shallow skin ulcers which then crust over, with gradual healing over a couple weeks.
+An initial genital herpes infection can be very painful, also cause fever, body aches and fatigue.
+Recurrent outbreaks tend to cause less severe symptoms.
+Rarely a genital herpes infection can cause inflammation of the membrane that covers the brain (meningitis).